+Currently there is limited public health intervention and health inequalities research exploring race, ethnicity and migration.
 Public health evidence and practice should reflect the needs of this diverse population.
-This project’s goal is to begin to redress the marginalisation of race/ethnicity and migration within public health intervention and health inequalities research in England.
+This project’s goal was to begin to redress the marginalisation of race/ethnicity and migration within public health intervention and health inequalities research in England.

-The project will also lay the foundations for future work to strengthen data availability and analytical approaches and expand the volume of high quality applied public health research that appropriately considers race/ethnicity and migration.
+The project also aimed to lay the foundations for future work to strengthen data availability and analytical approaches and expand the volume of high quality applied public health research that appropriately considers race/ethnicity and migration.

-The work will be informed by close collaboration with local public health practitioners and Public Health England (Health Equity Unit, Travel & Migrant Health and Knowledge & Intelligence teams) and involve face-to-face learning events for stakeholder groups.
+SPHR researchers closely collaborated with local public health practitioners and Public Health England (Health Equity Unit, Travel & Migrant Health and Knowledge & Intelligence teams) and involved face-to-face learning events for stakeholder groups.

 The findings confirmed that the English health inequalities agenda across both research and policy/practice currently gives little attention to ethnicity or migration.
 The project highlighted a significant need for capacity development, particularly in terms of data generation and analysis and meaningful engagement with minority groups.

 In terms of funded public health research, very few projects currently focus on ethnicity or migration.
 There is a recent increased interest in the health and wellbeing of new migrant groups, but it is unclear that this newer focus on migrants is helpful to the broader agenda of diversity, inclusion and equality.